dynatrace-wwse/enablement-gen-ai-llm-observability/docs/6-rag.md

 ![RAG Document Details](./img/rag_docs.png)

-We see that the query is looking for `Sydney` and two documents have been retrieved from Weaviate, one for Sydney and one for Bali.
+We see that the query is looking for `Sydney` and two documents have been retrieved from Weaviate, one for <a href="https://github.com/dynatrace-wwse/enablement-gen-ai-llm-observability/tree/main/app/destinations/sydney.html" target="_blank">Sydney</a> and one for <a href="https://github.com/dynatrace-wwse/enablement-gen-ai-llm-observability/tree/main/app/destinations/bali.html" target="_blank">Bali</a>.
-If we look into the application code, inside the `destinations` folder, we see only two small documents.
+If we look into the application code, inside the <a href="https://github.com/dynatrace-wwse/enablement-gen-ai-llm-observability/tree/main/app/destinations" target="_blank">destinations</a> folder, we see only two small documents which contain innacurate information.

 The lack of coverage of the topic triggered the fetching of additional documents that don't really relate to Sydney.
 This is a clear indicator that our Knowledge Base inside Weaviate is not exahustive enough.